 A New Twist on Chicken Soup: Chicken Soup with Yellow Lentils

 The recipe below comes from my Healthy Recipes for Your Nutritional Type cookbook.
 It’s simple to prepare and takes a new spin on ordinary chicken soup, with the addition of two varieties of vinegar, cabbage, and yellow lentils.

-Chicken Soup with Yellow Lentils
+Healthy Chicken Soup with Lentils Recipe

 - 1 whole organic pasture-raised chicken, cut up (marinate overnight in lemon juice if you have time)

 - 1 medium onion, chopped

 - 1 jar crushed tomatoes (or substitute fresh)

 - 1 tablespoon balsamic vinegar